OpenRefine/OpenRefine/CONTRIBUTING.md

 ## Contribute documentation

 When browsing our [user manual](https://openrefine.org/docs/) or other documentation, feel free to use the edit button to suggest improvements.
-For large changes, you might want to [prepare your changes locally](https://openrefine.org/docs/technical-reference/documentation-contributions).
+For large changes, you might want to first discuss your proposed changes on the forum and then [prepare your changes locally](https://openrefine.org/docs/technical-reference/documentation-contributions).

 ##  Contribute code